mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

       | i < 4     = Add (i + 1) (i + 2)
       | otherwise = Const i

-Anamorphism is a kind of opposite of a catamorphism, so let's see what we get if we just flip functions around in the catamorphism.
+Anamorphism is a kind of opposite of a catamorphism, so let us see what we get if we just flip functions around in the catamorphism.
 We have to remember to wrap where cata unwraps: